 - If you want to jump-start your mood before an important meeting:

 Going to an important meeting, feeling a little anxious and need a push?
-Finished an important task and want a subtle pat on the back?
+Finished a major task and wanted a subtle pat on the back?

 Use music’s power to trigger an emotional response and fire up an action-packed rock anthem!